 Now Reading

-5 French-Girl-Approved Boot Styles to Wear All Winter Long
+5 French Style Boots to Wear All Season Long

-5 French-Girl-Approved Boot Styles to Wear All Winter Long
+5 French Style Boots to Wear All Season Long

 1. The Block-Heel Ankle Boots

-I think there is no safer option than the classic ankle boots!
+There is no safer footwear option than the classic ankle boots or “bottines à talon carrés” in French.
 Not only are they the ideal pair of shoes for almost any time of the year, but those stylish shoes can suit many looks and can easily be dressed up or down.
-Whether styled with jeans, tailored pants, or a dress, ankle boots add sophistication to any outfit.
+Whether styled with tapered or straight-leg jeans, pleated tailored pants, or a knit dress, ankle boots add sophistication to any outfit.

 5. The Cozy Shearling Boots